anelad/LoginTextField/README.md

 You can initialize LoginTextField programmatically or in a storyboard/.xib.

 > If you are using storyboard or .xib file, you should set `borderStyle` to `.none`.
+Otherwise you might experience unexpected behaviours, especially with corder radius.

 If you are using storyboards/.xibs you can set all the variables using interface builder.